infinityworks/101-Sessions/sessions/AwsCDKTypescript-100/101/slides/slides.md

 ::right::

-* Not YAML or Json
+* Not YAML or JSON templates
-* Choose a language
+* You get to choose a language
-* AWS supported
+* AWS supported, first class citizen

 ---
 layout: two-cols-header